ydu-sci/ReproduceHowDoesDrugFindTargetBindingSite/README.md

   a.
 Download the dasatinib structure file(Structure3D_CID_3062316.sdf) and the pp1 from PubChem and
      download the 1y57 pdb file form PDB.

   b.
-Although the paper used the Maestro to process the protein and ligand.
-I use Sybyl to
+Although the paper used the Maestro to process the protein and ligand, I use Sybyl to
      convert sdf file to mol2 file and prepare the Src kinase.
 For detailed procedure, please refer to the Sybyl manual.